TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 Tracking Consumables
 ~~~~~~~~~~~~~~~~~~~~

 Tracking regular ammo or other consumables is not necessary.
-A character might run out on a :hoverxref:`Negative roll outcome <dice-roll-outcomes>`, or when the GM considers it would make narrative sense.
+A character might run out on a :hoverxref:`Negative roll outcome <rolling-the-dice>`, after a :hoverxref:`Fate Die roll <fate-die>`, or when the GM considers it would make narrative sense.

 The NET
 ~~~~~~~~